fiverr-team-work/working-guide/README.md

 	color:yellow;
 }
 ```
-hat color you think the text it will be ?
+what color you think the text it will be ?